shurte/hello-cpp/README.md

-My name is Aleś Makaraŭ.
+My name is Aleś (Aliaksandr / Alex / Leś) Makaraŭ.
 And this is my github project with general efforts in c++.